zoxpx/pxdocs/content/reference/release-notes/portworx.md

  * PWX-5800 - In AWS Autoscaling mode, PX nodes with no storage should always try to attach available drives on restart
  * PWX-5827 - Allow adding cloud drives using pxctl service drive add commands
  * PWX-5915 - Add PX-DO-NOT-DELETE prefix to all cloud drive names
- * PWX-6117 - Fix `pxctl cloudsnap s --local` command failing to execute
+ * PWX-6117 - Fix `pxctl cloudsnap status --local` command failing to execute
  * PWX-5919 - Improve node decommission handling for volumes that are not in quorum
  * PWX-5824 - Improve geo variable handling for kubernetes and DC/OS
  * PWX-5902 - Support SuSE CaaS platform